-When vacation pay is due at termination.
-The courts have held that “the right to vacation pay upon termination of the employer-employee relationship is a contractual right.
-It may be the subject of the provisions of a written contract.
-Or it may be established by implied contract.
+Missouri courts have held that “the right to vacation pay upon termination of the employer-employee relationship is a contractual right.
+It may be the subject of the provisions of a written contract or it may be established by implied contract.
 Customs and usages may by implication become part of the parties' contract” (Webster Groves v.
 Institutional & Pub.
 Em.
 U., 524 S.W.2d 162 (1975); Hoffmeyer v.
 Davco Food, Inc., 803 S.W.2d 49 (1991)).